 A year prior to Harris’ impressive eighth-place finish at the Zone meet, Hughes, who represented NAU all four years of her career, finished seventh on both 1-meter and 3-meter.
 Danielle Borth was a three-time representative, and placed 10th on the 1-meter and 12th on the platform as a senior.
 Both divers finished in the top-8 on all three events at the WAC Championships their junior and senior years, with Hughes earning the bronze medal on the 1-meter as a junior and the gold as a senior, and Borth taking bronze on 1-meter and 3-meter as a senior.

 Not only has NAU been dominant on the conference level, but it is starting to gain a name for itself on a national level.
-Over the last nine years, Lumberjacks have taken 32 spots at the NCAA Zone E Diving Championships, which is the fourth-most among all schools represented at the meet over that span (trailing only UCLA, Stanford and Arizona) - ahead of most Pac-12 and all Mountain West, WAC and Big West schools.
+Over the last decade, Lumberjacks have taken 35 spots at the NCAA Zone E Diving Championships, proving that NAU can compete with their Pac-12, Mountain West and Big West counterparts.
 The senior class of 2003 for Huffman was the most successful, as all three - Kate Morgan, Maryann Wagener and Courtney McKenzie - participated in the zone meet in all four years they were at the Mountain Campus, led by Morgan as the top finisher every year and even being a second alternate to the NCAA Championships in 2003.

-Over the last 13 years, Huffman has produced multiple divers that qualified for the zone meet every year.
-All in all, 23 different divers have represented NAU at the zone diving meet on the women's side since Huffman arrived; that is nearly twice the number that represented the school in the previous 13 years of the program's existence.
+Over the last 20 years, Huffman has produced multiple divers that qualified for the zone meet every year.
+All in all, 25 different divers have represented NAU at the zone diving meet on the women's side since Huffman arrived; that is nearly twice the number that represented the school prior to Huffman's arrival.